Last Updated on September 24, 2022

 Many elderberry syrups are also labeled as cough syrup, but I wasn’t able to find any evidence that taking elderberry syrups helps to calm coughing.
 These products often contain other herbal ingredients such as echinacea, which is a common ingredient in throat-cooling lozenges and cough drops.

 Similar to many other herbal products, very little research has been done to verify the safety of elderberry during pregnancy.
-While we know elderberry is safe to use in healthy adults, there is just not enough information to be able to safely recommend it during pregnancy (source: Frontiers in Pharmacology).
+While we know elderberry is safe to use in healthy adults, there is just not enough information to be able to safely recommend elderberry in pregnancy (source: Frontiers in Pharmacology).

 Elderberry syrups, including elderberry cough syrup, are also considered to be dietary supplements and not medications, meaning they are not monitored by the FDA.